Alcantor/LotusECU-T4e/README.md

 Old version of the ECU firmware loads the CAN-Bus at 100% with data for the cluster, so HW-Filtering would be a big improvement!
-Do a "t4e.py -o ifp", if it's success, you will leave the ECU firmware and jump into the flasher program, which doesn't overlaod the CAN-Bus, then make the download with "flasher.py -o dl -b 0 1 2".
+Do a "t4e.py -o ifp", if it's success, you will leave the ECU firmware and jump into the flasher program, which doesn't overload the CAN-Bus, then make the download with "flasher.py -o dl -b 0 1 2".

 [Python 3]: https://www.python.org/download/releases/3.0/
 [python-can]: https://python-can.readthedocs.io/en/master/installation.html